uwiger/trace_runner/README.md

 the callbacks can also return `{check_mods, Modules}`, instructing the caller to inspect any `record_fields/1` callbacks of the listed modules.

+The function `tr_ttb:pr(Term, Module)` can be used to similar effect as `lager:pr(Term, Module)`.
+It's intended to be used in e.g. log output and will try to pretty-print a record for a single line, given the record_info() data accessible via `Module`.

 ## Shell tracing

 Shell tracing can make use of the same instrumented pretty-printing via the